magpie-ea/magpie-v3-docs/docs/index.md

 This site serves the manual, which will guide you through the various features.

 There is also [the magpie reference](https://magpie-reference.netlify.app/), a comprehensive documentation of magpie's components and their interfaces.
+It includes code examples that can be edited live to try out the components.